+The corporate manager can also authorize a branch with unlimited order entry by clicking on 'Unlimited'.
 The user can also print the details of a branch by selecting the Print option.
 Viewing and modification is possible during market hours.

 A corporate manager can set the branch order value limit for any/all branches either before or during trading hours.
 Also, the corporate manager can view the set limit and the used limit any time during the trading day.
 Whenever the corporate manager modifies the branch order limit of any of his branches, the branch manager receives a message to that effect at his trader workstation.